 - About 160,000 new HIV infections among children aged 0-14 occurred in 2016, dramatically declining from 300,000 in 2010.

 Progress in reducing mother-to-child transmission of HIV has been dramatic since the introduction in 2011 of the ‘Global Plan towards the Elimination of New HIV Infections among Children, and Keeping their Mothers Alive’ – largely because of increased access to related services and increased number of pregnant women living with HIV being initiated on lifelong antiretroviral medicines.
 But it has not been fast enough to reach the targets set by UNAIDS and partners as part of the Super-Fast-Track Framework to end AIDS.
 Acceleration of treatment for all pregnant and breastfeeding women living with HIV is still needed to achieve elimination of new infections among children and halve HIV related deaths among pregnant women and new mothers.

 - As a result of higher testing coverage in high HIV burden countries, an increasing number of pregnant women in low- and middle-income countries are being tested for HIV during pregnancy.

-- In 2015, 77 per cent of pregnant women living with HIV in low- and middle-income countries were receiving an effective antiretroviral medicines for prevention of mother-to-child transmission (PMTCT), up from 47 per cent in 2009.
-Furthermore, 62% of pregnant women living with HIV were receiving antiretroviral therapy (ART), up from 44% in the previous year and 10% in 2009.
+- In 2016, 76 per cent of pregnant women living with HIV in low- and middle-income countries were receiving an effective antiretroviral medicines for prevention of mother-to-child transmission (PMTCT), up from 47 per cent in 2010.
+Furthermore, 73% of pregnant women living with HIV were receiving antiretroviral therapy (ART).

 - In 2016 an estimated 1.4 million pregnant women were living with HIV globally.